Skip to main content

 Japheth Mast / Unsplash

 Cancerous tumors in the abdomen might also be mistaken for weight gain, so we recommend taking your cat in for a checkup if you notice she’s starting to look chunky.
-Feed your cat a nutrient-dense diet, and make sure to engage in daily play sessions to help keep her active.
+Feed your cat a nutrient-dense diet and engage in daily play sessions to help keep her active.
 Toys and climbing posts, such as cat trees, also encourage your cat to spend more time playing and less time napping.

 #2: Keep your cat indoors and away from stray and feral cats